QUESTION: WHAT PROGRAMMING WOULD YOU LIKE TO HEAR ON YOUR COMMUNITY-BASED RADIO STATION?

 Send your answer to email@example.com

-The Federal Communications Commission has granted the Modesto Peace/Life Center a license for a full power radio station, KCBP 95.5 FM, is broadcasting at low power but should be up to full-power by the end of February 2019.
+The Federal Communications Commission has granted the Modesto Peace/Life Center a license for a full power radio station, KCBP 95.5 FM, is broadcasting at full power, 24 hours/day.
 WE ARE WEB STREAMING AT http://kcbpradio.org/listen.html.
-It has cost us $150,000 to start-up.
+It has cost us $200,000 to start-up.
 The money has come from donors like you, and a significant amount has come from a donor who believes in our mission.
-However, we will continue to need ample finds to stay on the air and develop programs FOR YOU AND THE COMMUNITY.
+However, we will continue to need ample funds to stay on the air and develop programs FOR YOU AND THE COMMUNITY.

 We want this to be a community-driven station.
 We need your help.
 We need: